OneBogdan01/ta/README.md

 # Tiny Ape Light Engine (TALE)

 This is a mainly an educational engine for implementing various low-level systems and learning graphics programming in a cross-platform fashion.

+## Start template
+This repo only hosts the engine, this means you need to setup a parent folder that links the engines as a library to your application.
+You can find an start-up template [here](https://github.com/OneBogdan01/start-template-tale).